-In addition, the NHPCA Board formally acknowledged and said farewell to Stephanie Nunez-Braatz, whose completion of six years of service on the Board has contributed to the success of the Association.
+In addition, the NHPC Board formally acknowledged and said farewell to Stephanie Nunez-Braatz, whose completion of six years of service on the Board has contributed to the success of the Association.

 The meeting also included a forum for questions and answers, and many members took the opportunity to voice their appreciation, questions, and concerns.

-Finally, after the meeting was adjourned, members teamed up with the NHPCA Board, Committee volunteers, and staff to participate in an interactive planning session to brainstorm how the NHPCA can achieve its goals regarding membership expansion, public engagement, and strategic relationships.
+Finally, after the meeting was adjourned, members teamed up with the NHPC Board, Committee volunteers, and staff to participate in an interactive planning session to brainstorm how the NHPC can achieve its goals regarding membership expansion, public engagement, and strategic relationships.

 The commitment and creative spirit of our members was, as always, evident at this year's AGM and we cannot express enough appreciation for member attendance, participation, and continued support.
 This is the reason why this year we celebrate 25 years as an Association.